Skip to main content

 b.
 Requiring activities must perform acquisition planning to identify procurement needs; consider strategic sourcing vehicles (e.g., BPAs, CHESS, GSA); and initiate procurement actions with sufficient lead time to buy appropriate products at the right price from the right suppliers in a timely manner.
 Requirements and logistics personnel should avoid issuing requirements on an urgent basis or with unrealistic delivery or performance schedules, since it generally restricts competition and increases prices.
 Ordering from existing contracts (e.g., BPAs, CHESS, or GSA FSS) can only be done by an appointed ordering official, including purchases below the MPT.

 c.
-Purchase requirements exceeding the MPTs or delegations of authority established in Tables 1-2 and 1-3 must be referred to a contracting office.
+Purchase requirements exceeding the MPTs, or delegations of authority established in Tables 1-2 and 1-3 must be referred to a contracting office.
 Splitting requirements into smaller parts to avoid formal contracting procedures, competition requirements, or to keep spending limitations under the MPT is prohibited.
-The GPC may be used for non-personal recurring services performed at regular intervals; however, recurring service requirements estimated to exceed the MPT per FY are not authorized.
+The GPC may be used for non-personal recurring services performed at regular intervals up the MPT.
+Recurring service requirements estimated to exceed the MPT per FY must be directed to the contracting office.
+There is no single source that states contracts must be put in place for a recurring supply requirement costing $10k or less per 12-month period.
+The contracting office will determine if recurring supplies should be placed on a contract or BPA.

 d.
 Cardholders must use the mandatory sources identified in Chapter 9 before deciding to use commercial sources.
 GPC micro-purchases should be distributed equitably among qualified suppliers, with special consideration paid to supporting the installation AbilityOne Base Supply Center, and local, small, and small disadvantaged businesses.